michael-betz/veloGen/README.md

  * 5 mm wall thickness with a groove to place an O-ring between the shells
  * AC input cable (2 pin)
  * DC output + I2C cable (4 pin)

+# Rev1 Notes
+  * Need mounting holes on PCB
+  * Case clamping the PCB doesn't work like that
+  * Case make teeth tighter
+  * Need to find less huge connectors for battery, dynamo and I2C
+  * Add OLED to case (Case and PCB can be made wider)